Matheustavares22/ctc/README.md

---
-hello, i published the resolution of the challenges here!
+hello, I published the resolution of the challenges here!
---